-- 1. Launch your Web browser. - 2.
-Enter the printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
+- 1. Launch a Web browser from your computer. - 2.
+Enter the printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
 Click Properties. - 4.
 On the left navigation pane, select the Security folder. - 5.
 Select Printing Security Settings. - 6.
 If prompted, enter your Admin or Key User name and password. - 7.
 Under Remove Unprinted Personal, Secure and Proof Jobs, select one or more of the following options: - Upon Save Changes: All personal, secure, and proof jobs are removed when you click the Save Changes button. - At this time each day (24hr): All unprinted personal, secure, and proof jobs are removed at this time each day. - When jobs are: All unprinted, personal, secure, and proof jobs are removed when they are this age or older.

 Note: Files deleted using one of these options are overwritten if the Hard Drive Overwrite Security option has been enabled.
-For more information, see Selecting the Hard Drive Overwrite Security Option on page 46.
+For more information, see Enabling the Hard Drive Overwrite Security Option on page 62.